 During the Cold War Pugwash strove to diminish the part played by nuclear weapons in international affairs and contributed to the elaboration of the Partial Test Ban Treaty (1963) and the Nuclear Non-Proliferation Treaty (1968).

 This work was led by Joseph Rotblat, a Polish-born scientist who emigrated to Britain in 1938.
-Rotblat took part in the Manhattan project in 1944, resigned from that project when it became apparent to him that the risk of Nazi Germany acquiring atomic weapons had receded, and thereafter resided in Britain until his death in 2005.
+Rotblat took part in the Manhattan project in 1944, resigning from that project when it became apparent that the risk of Nazi Germany acquiring atomic weapons had receded.
+He committed the rest of his life to peace advocacy and the ethical application of science.

 Since the establishment of Pugwash in 1957, the organisation has published books, proceedings and reports of more than 400 conferences, symposia and workshops; policy and research reports; occasional papers and pamphlets, together with a regular newsletter which started in 1963.
 The most recent of these are available online, but for previous decades, copies of many of these publications are available from the British Pugwash office.